rodgpt/MAR_FUTURA/README.md

 **Important:** Colab storage (`/content`) is ephemeral.
 If a workflow stages embeddings to `/content`, it must copy results back to Drive to persist them.

 ## Local (general pattern)

-Local runs are best for:

-- Large audio datasets.
-- Avoiding Colab session resets.
-- Faster I/O when your data is on a truly local disk (SSD).

 Typical local setup: